Will Serena's US Open controversy, Federer's woes carry over to 2019 tennis season?

 4. Wimbledon finally adopts a fifth-set tiebreaker

 This decision followed three overtime matches at the All England Club (two of them semifinals) that wrought havoc with the scheduling and fitness of the competitors.
-The tipping point was Kevin Anderson's 26-24 in-the-fifth semifinal win over John Isner.
-Henceforth, a tiebreaker will be used to end fifth sets that reach 12-all starting in 2019.
+The tipping point was Kevin Anderson's 26-24-in-the-fifth semifinal win over John Isner.
+A tiebreaker will be used to end fifth sets that reach 12-all starting in 2019.

 We can expect more risk-taking and exciting shot-making in fifth sets at Wimbledon in the future, with fewer matches going into overtime.
 Until now, players tended to dial back risk once the fifth set commenced, content to hold serve, awaiting an opponent's lapse or a lucky break.
 They often felt they had too much invested to take unnecessary chances.
 While a tiebreaker at 6-all would have been even better, this is a start.